newbie2019-hub/job-search/README.md

 ## Vue Notes

+### Vue Re-rendering

+Vue automatically re-renders a component template whenever a piece of data is changed or updated.

+### Methods

+Where we can add into our vue component configuration object.
+This can access the data and overwrite its properties.

 ### Vue Directives

 - v-bind allows us to bind the attributes and a colon (:) is a shorthand for v-bind
 - key attribute is a unique identifier for vue to keep track of the elements
+- v-if directive conditionally renders a chunk of HTML or a Vue component
+- v-else directive renders a chunk of HTML if the v-if directive evaluates to false
+- v-on directive declares a method for Vue to invoke whenever an event occurs.
+  - @ is a shortcut for v-on directive.
+  - dont invoke the v-on method unless we pass in some parameters as vue does invoke it automatically and will pass an event object.